salatiel6/base8-encoder/README.md

 The whole solution was built with `Flask`, tested with `pytest`, and documented with `flask-restx`.

 ## The Encode Feature
-For encoding the number ina code with fixed six characters, I chose to use base32 with the expanded hexadecimal alphabet
+For encoding the number in a code with fixed six characters, I chose to use base32 with the expanded hexadecimal alphabet

 | Decimal | Base32(Hex-like alphabet) | Decimal | Base32(Hex-like alphabet) |
 |---------|---------------------------|---------|---------------------------|